 This message is to let you know that our branch has been successfully set up and tracked on GitHub.

-It looks like the new branch was added and synced in the GitHub remote repository successfully!
+The new branch was successfully added and synced in the GitHub remote repository!

 Push All Local Branches to Remote Repository

-But If you follow the above steps then we are able to push only one local branch to a remote repository.
-So push all local repository branches to the remote repository you can use the git push command followed by the –all flag and origin.
+But If you follow the above steps, we can push only one local branch to a remote repository.
+So, push all local repository branches to the remote repository you can use the git push command followed by the –all flag and origin.

 git push –all origin